Poison'd!

-Poison'd! is the seventh and most recent studio album by American glam metal band Poison, released June 5, 2007.
-The 14-track album features recordings of Poison's favorite rock classics.
+Poison'd! is the seventh studio album by American glam metal band Poison, released through Capitol Records on June 5, 2007.
+The 14-track album features cover versions of the band's favorite rock classics.
 Nine new tracks and five previously released covers make up the album.

 Release and promotion

 The first single to be released from the album was a cover of the Romantics' "What I Like About You" which also featured a music video from the band.

 The album entered the Billboard 200 chart at #32, selling 21,000 copies in its first week.
 The album also charted at #12 on the Top Rock Albums chart A concert from the supporting tour was featured on the Poison DVD "Live, Raw & Uncut", which was the band's next release.